duncanmcclean/cookie-notice/README.md

 </p>
 <br>

+> **Note:** This addon is no longer receiving bug fixes or new features.
+Consider using [Fathom](https://usefathom.com/ref/ZBERDK) instead of Google Analytics for website analytics (fathom doesn't require a cookie notice).

 <!-- /statamic:hide -->

 Cookie Notice lets you prompt your website visitors for cookie consent.
 The addon includes a clean Tailwind CSS design (fully-customisable) and support for consent groups.